benspector-mls/asd-walker/README.md

 ## Prevent the box from leaving the bounds of the board.

-## Make the box rotate whenever the space bar is pressed

-## Make the box change to a random color whenever the enter button is pressed
+How does this new concern relate to the existing concerns?

 ## Add a second player that can be controlled with WASD

+What will you need to add to the setup area?
+What will you need to add to the core logic?
+What new helper functions will you need?

-## Detect when the two players collide to make a "tag" game
+## Detect when the two players collide to make a "tag" game.

+After the two players collide, make the player who is "it" turn red and move each player to the opposite corners of the screen.